opensafely/documentation/docs/case-control-studies.md

 In this step, we will use the [OpenSAFELY matching library](https://github.com/opensafely-core/matching#readme) in [a scripted action](actions-scripts.md) to match the cases to the potential controls.
 We will name this scripted action `match.py`.

-Whilst the OpenSAFELY matching library can output multiple files, we will use two: `matching_report.txt` and `matched_matches.csv.gz`.
+Whilst the OpenSAFELY matching library can output multiple files, we will use two: `matching_report.txt` and `matched_matches.csv`.
 The former contains information about the matching process.
 The latter contains the matched controls.